 Funding has been granted for a project to track Covid-19 clusters based on geo-referenced data to more accurately predict future outbreaks and influence future interventions.

-Prof Brian O’Neill, Director, Research, Enterprise & Innovation Services at Technological University Dublin (TU Dublin), said researchers across the higher education sector are eager to contribute solutions in this exceptional crisis.
+Prof Brian O’Neill, Director of Research, Enterprise & Innovation Services at Technological University Dublin (TU Dublin), said researchers across the higher education sector are eager to contribute solutions during this exceptional crisis.

 He said that TU Dublin’s research is underpinned by an applied focus.
 “The announcement will see our researchers collaborate with colleagues in other Irish universities and research institutions to develop rapid, innovative solutions to address this global crisis.”